By John McKeown

 There is no universally applicable formula.
 The factors mentioned by the authors are all important, but from one country to another they have interacted in varying sequences and patterns.
 One factor Empty Planet neglects is initiatives to disseminate new ideas favouring small family size (for example Population Media Center have produced radio and TV shows spreading this message successfully).
 In some countries, for example in Algeria, Egypt, and Indonesia, a period of active promotion of smaller family size coincided with a faster rate of fertility decline, and a subsequent weakening of those family planning initiatives in the mid 1990s began a period in which fertility decline slowed or stalled temporarily, despite a simultaneous increase in urbanization and education.16

-Most of the numerical differences between forecasts from the UN, IIASA and others, depends on what happens in mid-Africa (the north and south of Africa have already reduced fertility rates substantially).
+Most of the numerical differences between forecasts from the UN, IIASA and others, depends on what happens in mid-Africa (South Africa, neighbouring Botswana, and northern Africa have already substantially reduced fertility rates).
 The IIASA cautions that “the future of world population growth will largely be decided in Africa with the future education of women as a main determinant … There has been recent moderate progress in education expansion but continued progress is not guaranteed”.17 Bricker and Ibbitson visited Nairobi and found trends accelerating fertility decline, but as they admit Kenya is doing better than many African countries (p.118).
 In the 1980s Kenya was one of the few African countries with a family planning outreach policy personally backed by then President Daniel arap Moi.
 The countries with the highest and slowest changing birth rates are elsewhere, and it only takes a few persistently high outlier countries to perpetuate growth in global population.
 John Bongaarts in an illuminating 2017 article showed that the difference in fertility between mid-Africa and developing countries elsewhere is due not only to a later start, but also often a higher TFR than would be expected at a given level of development.18

 The UN 2017 forecast accurately reflects recent trends.19 I hope that above-replacement birth rates do decline faster than expected, so forecasts can be revised lower.
 An earlier peak is possible, but the pace of change needed is unlikely to result from urbanization alone.
 It would also require accelerated action to increase the proportion completing secondary education, spreading the small family ideal and wider access to family planning technologies enabling women to achieve a smaller family size.
 Part 2 of this review will consider Empty Planet’s forecast of long-term population decline, the consequences they expect, and their prescriptions for how governments should respond.